Loading...

 Portion Control

-Include a source of lean protein in your meal, such as grilled chicken, tofu, or lentils, to help slow down digestion and the absorption of carbohydrates.
+Add a source of protein to your meal, such as grilled chicken, tofu, or lentils.
+Protein can help slow down the absorption of carbohydrates.

 healthspan-mbl